stephenh/stephenh.github.com/content/posts/2024-08-03-binding-your-bounded-contexts.md

 I.e. within a Fortune 500 company, with 100s/1000s of applications, we can't expect everyone to "have the same `Author` model".

-But, *within a given application*, each application should have its "most canonical" definition of "its `Author`", to keep its codebase as clean and idiomatic as possible, and then isolate the "translation between my `Author` and the shit-show of 10s/100s of other applications' `Author`s" to an isolated "edge", "gateway" layer on the externals of the system (the Access Control Layer).
+But, *within a given application*, each application should have its "most canonical" definition of "its `Author`", to keep its codebase as clean and idiomatic as possible, and then isolate the "translation between my `Author` and the morass of 10s/100s of other applications' `Author`s" to an isolated "edge", "gateway" layer on the externals of the system (i.e. the Access Control Layer translator).

 ### Rules of Thumb